JeffersonLab/workmap/README.md

 ## Configure

 ### Configtime
 Wildfly must be pre-configured before the first deployment of the app.
-The [smoothness bash scripts](https://github.com/JeffersonLab/smoothness#configtime) can be used to accomplish this.
+The [wildfly bash scripts](https://github.com/JeffersonLab/wildfly#configure) can be used to accomplish this.
 See the [Dockerfile](https://github.com/JeffersonLab/workmap/blob/main/Dockerfile) for an example.

 ### Runtime
-Uses the [Smoothness Environment Variables](https://github.com/JeffersonLab/smoothness#global-runtime) plus the following application specific:
+Uses a subset of the [Smoothness Environment Variables](https://github.com/JeffersonLab/smoothness#global-runtime) including:
+ - BACKEND_SERVER_URL
+ - FRONTEND_SERVER_URL
+ - PUPPET_SHOW_SERVER_URL

+ The following application specific envs are also used:

 | Name                              | Description                                                                                                                                 |
 |-----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|